Depending on your personal ambitions, the MLP programme offers two different career tracks:

 - Food and Health: the course Foodscapes, Urban Lifestyles and Transition

-Once you have completed one of these entry courses, you can enrol in other courses in that specific field of study and use the other 12 ECTS to compose your own minor.
-However, you can also choose from a range of optional courses of your own interest (up to 12 ECTS).
+Once you have completed one of these entry courses, you can enrol in other free choice courses in that specific field of study, or choose from a range of optional courses of your own interest (up to 12 ECTS).

 If you choose to do a minor in one of the fields above, you can choose to continue with a minor thesis in this specific field in your second year in addition to your major thesis.

-The major thesis (36 ECTS) is your final product.
-Your thesis demonstrates that you can conduct research or a research-based planning or design project independently.
+The MSc thesis (36 ECTS) is your final product.
+Your thesis demonstrates that you can conduct research independently.
 Although it is an individual project, you are encouraged to connect with other students working on projects in related contexts.
-You select your own thesis topic that fits one of the research themes of your specialisation chair group.
+You select your own research topic that fits one of the research themes of your specialisation chair group.